planetmint/planetmint-driver-python/docs/usage.rst

     In [0]: fulfilled_creation_tx

-And sent over to a BigchainDB node:
+And sent over to a Planetmint node:

 .. code-block:: python